Jekotia/MineControl/README.markdown

 You should already have:

 * bash
-* busybox (this is responsible for many of the standard *nix commands)
+* busybox (Needed for: echo, grep, kill, ps, sleep, and top.
+This is responsible for many of the standard *nix commands).
+* command

 Note that these scripts as a suite MUST be run using **bash**, not sh.

 ----------
 ## Changelog ##
+1.0.1 - 2012/03/22 - 10:00PM EST

+* Improved check for the java binary at the users specified location.

 1.0 - 2012/03/22 - 8:00PM EST

 * Initial release.
 Features basic server operation.